Logo

 How do I qualify for Paxlovid?

-• Must have positive results for SARS-CoV-2
+• Have confirmed positive results for SARS-CoV-2

-• Must have mild to moderate symptoms
+• Have mild to moderate COVID-19 symptoms

 • Prevention of COVID-19